pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 - Sightings
 - Judgments ( optionnal )

+Other APIs are linked to Incident but we don't use them in the context of this article

+- Verdicts
+- Indicators

 From the original Security Product events, we have to create one **Sightings per product event**.
 Every **Sightings** must contain **Observables** and their **targets**.
 And for every couple of observable to target, we have to find the **Relationship** that link the **observable** to the **target**.

-The CTIM relationships possible values are the following :
+The CTIM Incident relationships possible values are the following :

 - attributed-to
 - based-on